Rihanna: Business ventures

 Rihanna's first fragrance, Reb'l Fleur, was released in January 2011.
 Rolling Stone deemed it a commercial success, projecting that it would generate US$80 million in retail sales by the end of the year.
 Her second fragrance, Rebelle, followed in December 2011.
 Director Anthony Mandler shot the promotional campaigns for both fragrances.
 In November 2012, she introduced her third fragrance, Nude.
 Her fourth women's scent, Rogue, debuted in September 2013; a men's version entitled Rogue Man launched in 2014.
 In 2013, Rihanna partnered with MAC Cosmetics to launch her own summer and fall makeup collections under the name RiRi Hearts MAC.
 In March 2015, Rihanna was announced as a co-owner of the music streaming platform Tidal, alongside several other artists.
 The service specializes in lossless audio and high-definition music videos.
 Including Beyoncé and Jay-Z, 16 artist stakeholders co-own Tidal, most of whom own a 3% equity stake.
 In 2016, it was confirmed that Rihanna would release her music through her own label, Westbury Road Entertainment, founded in 2005 and named after her childhood home in Barbados.

 In November 2015, Rihanna partnered with Benoit Demouy to launch Fr8me, a Los Angeles-based beauty and stylist agency supporting artists with commercial bookings, photo shoots, campaigns, and red-carpet appearances.
 She also established a photography agency, A Dog Ate My Homework, representing photographers Erik Asla and Deborah Anderson.
-Early in her career, Rihanna expressed a strong interest in fashion and a desire to pursue clothing design, calling the former her "defense mechanism".
+Early in her career, Rihanna expressed a strong interest in fashion and a desire to pursue clothing design, calling the former her "defence mechanism".
 In November 2011, she launched her first fashion venture in collaboration with Armani.
 By February 2013, she debuted her first women's fashion collection at London Fashion Week for the British brand River Island, working closely with her personal stylist, Adam Selman.
 Together, they released three additional collections for the brand.
 Rihanna went on to collaborate with numerous fashion houses, including Dior, Stance, and Manolo Blahnik.
 In March 2015, she became the first Black woman to be named the new face of Dior.

 In 2014, Rihanna was named creative director of Puma's women's line, overseeing both apparel and footwear collaborations.
 The following year, she launched her first sneaker with the brand, which sold out online within three hours of its pre-sale.
-Over the next two years, she released a variety of footwear in different styles and colorways, all receiving positive responses from critics and consumers alike.
+Over the next two years, she released a variety of footwear in different styles and colourways, all receiving positive responses from critics and consumers alike.
 In 2016, Rihanna debuted her first clothing line with Puma at New York Fashion Week, which was commercially successful, earning the company over $1 billion.